JuliaArrays/StaticArrays.jl/docs/src/index.md

 You probably don't want to use Static Arrays if:

 1. The size of the array is not static.
-For example, if it is changing too rapidly at runtime to make it worthwhile to recompile the code every time the size changes.
+For example, if it is changing too rapidly at runtime to make it worthwhile to recompile (and/or dynamically dispatch) the code every time the size changes.
 (Such as when you have a collection of vectors of many different lengths.)
 2. The size of the array is large ($\gg 100$ elements) You (1) don't want to unroll vector operations of long lengths because the code size explodes; (2) they need to be heap-allocated because you can't store them in registers or perhaps even on the stack; and (3) you can already get many of the benefits of "inline" storage in arrays by storing them as the columns of a `Matrix`, whereas you wouldn't want to store a large array inline in an arbitrary `struct`.
 3. Working with the array is not performance critical — static arrays are a little less convenient to work with than an ordinary `Array` (because the size of the former is a constant encoded in the type), and it may not be worth the inconvenience for cases where performance is not paramount.